FREE Shipping on orders over $899

 Benefits: Probiotics help maintain a healthy balance of bacteria in the gut, which can prevent digestive problems like diarrhea and irritable bowel syndrome (IBS).
 They may also help strengthen the immune system.

-How to Use: Probiotics can be found in fermented foods such as yogurt, kefir, sauerkraut, and kimchi.
-They are also available in supplement form in capsules, tablets, and powders.
+How to Use Them: Probiotics can be found in fermented foods like yogurt, kefir, sauerkraut, and kimchi.
+They're also available in supplement form, including capsules, tablets, and powders.
 Taking probiotics daily is recommended to maintain a healthy gut.

 3. Prebiotics